Booknotes: The Sherwood Ring by Elizabeth Marie Pope

 The Sherwood Ring by Elizabeth Marie Pope.

 Is there anything more promising than a novel that opens with a young person traveling to a mysterious ancestral home for the first time?
-The Secret Garden, The Children of Green Knowe, The Little White Horse; even, if you stretch it a little, Emily of New Moon.
+The Children of Green Knowe, The Little White Horse; even, if you stretch it a little, Emily of New Moon.
 Delicious books with perfectly delicious beginnings.

 The Sherwood Ring is a book of this sort, and it’s one of the deliciousest.
 The very moment Jane finished reading it, she was imploring me to begin, and I’m glad I heeded her plea.
 What a fabulous book: mystery, romance, humor, history.
 Most wonderful wonderful, out of all hooping.